 Tsunami Kids tells the true story of Rob, Paul, Matty and Rosie Forkan, who tragically lost their parents in the 2004 Boxing Day Tsunami, and subsequently had to trek 200km across the decimated country of Sri Lanka to get to safety.
 In the years following the tsunami, Rob and Paul created a multinational brand, Gandy’s Flip Flops, that donates 10% of the profits from every pair of flip flops sold to children deprived of education, nutrition and medication.

 Both the book and the flip flops make great standalone unique travel gifts, but it’s also a great idea to combine the two (as my Auntie did for me one year).
-I can personally vouch for the flip flops being a much higher quality than the cheap pairs that I usually buy, and how pretty are the designs?!
+I can personally vouch for the flip flops being a much higher quality than the cheap pairs that I usually buy, which is great when you’re travelling for a while and don’t want to keep buying new flip flops every few weeks.
 Tsunami Kids and Gandy’s Flip Flops make perfect gifts for travellers with a conscience.

 Travel pillows are a gift that just keeps on giving.
-They make long journeys so much more bearable, and I love the unusual galaxy design on this one.
+They make long journeys so much more bearable, you can go to the airport with them around your neck and not get any funny looks (saving valuable space in your bag!) and I love the unusual galaxy design on this one.

 Portable speakers are a great gift idea for any traveller as they will make your friend the most popular person in the hostel.
 Whether they’re hanging out in the park on a sunny day, chilling at the beach, or pre-drinking in the hostel’s common room, portable speakers with bluetooth will turn (almost) any situation into a party.